Anatolian Shepherd Dog at a glance

 Take the Full IQ Test →Frequently Asked Questions

-Are Anatolian Shepherds good family pets?
+Are Anatolian Shepherd Dogs good with children and other pets?

 The Anatolian Shepherd Dog stands as a magnificent testament to specialized intelligence, a breed whose cognitive prowess is sculpted by ancient demands for autonomous vigilance.
 Understanding their unique mental landscape is key to unlocking the full potential of these noble protectors, fostering a bond built on respect for their inherent wisdom and independence.